Northglenn, CO Workers’ Compensation Attorneys

 Document the Injury and Gather Evidence

 Having evidence to support your workers’ comp claim is vital.
 You should write down as much information about the accident as soon as possible while it is fresh in your mind.
 Include what happened and how.
 Keep copies of any evidence for your records.
-Our workers’ compensation attorneys know how to build a strong claim and can assist you with compiling evidence.
+The workers’ compensation attorneys at our personal injury law firm in Colorado know how to build a strong claim and can assist you with compiling evidence.
 Evidence may include:

 - Photos of your injuries